Petrie symmetric functions: Proofs

-\begin{proof} [Proof of Theorem \ref{thm.Uk.main}.]The $\mathbf{k}$-Hopf algebra $\Lambda$ is both commutative and cocommutative (by \cite[Exercise 2.3.7(a)]{GriRei}).
-Thus, its antipode $S$ is a $\mathbf{k}$-Hopf algebra homomorphism\footnote{\textit{Proof.} The antipode of a Hopf algebra is an algebra anti-endomorphism (by \cite[Proposition 1.4.8]{GriRei}).
+The antipode of a Hopf algebra is an algebra anti-endomorphism (by \cite[Proposition 1.4.10]{GriRei}).
 Thus, $S$ is an algebra anti-endomorphism (since $S$ is the antipode of the Hopf algebra $\Lambda$).
-But since $\Lambda$ is commutative, an algebra anti-endomorphism of $\Lambda$ is the same thing as an algebra endomorphism of $\Lambda$.
+But since $\Lambda$ is commutative, an algebra anti-endomorphism of $\Lambda$ is the same thing as an algebra endomorphism of $\Lambda$ (by \cite[Exercise 1.5.8(a)]{GriRei}).
 Hence, $S$ is an algebra endomorphism of $\Lambda$ (since $S$ is an algebra anti-endomorphism of $\Lambda$).

-The antipode of a Hopf algebra is a coalgebra anti-endomorphism (by \cite[Exercise 1.4.25]{GriRei}).
+The antipode of a Hopf algebra is a coalgebra anti-endomorphism (by \cite[Exercise 1.4.28]{GriRei}).
 Thus, $S$ is a coalgebra anti-endomorphism (since $S$ is the antipode of the Hopf algebra $\Lambda$).
-But since $\Lambda$ is cocommutative, a coalgebra anti-endomorphism of $\Lambda$ is the same thing as a coalgebra endomorphism of $\Lambda$.
+But since $\Lambda$ is cocommutative, a coalgebra anti-endomorphism of $\Lambda$ is the same thing as a coalgebra endomorphism of $\Lambda$ (by \cite[Exercise 1.5.8(b)] {GriRei}).
 Hence, $S$ is a coalgebra endomorphism of $\Lambda$ (since $S$ is a coalgebra anti-endomorphism of $\Lambda$).

 We now know that $S$ is an algebra endomorphism of $\Lambda$ and a coalgebra endomorphism of $\Lambda$ at the same time.
 In other words, $S$ is a bialgebra endomorphism of $\Lambda$.
 Hence, $S$ is a $\mathbf{k}$-Hopf algebra endomorphism of $\Lambda$.
-In other words, $S$ is a $\mathbf{k}$-Hopf algebra homomorphism.}.
+In other words, $S$ is a $\mathbf{k}$-Hopf algebra homomorphism.}. \end{verlong}

 \textbf{(a)} The map $\mathbf{f}_{k}$ is a $\mathbf{k}$-Hopf algebra homomorphism (by \cite[Exercise 2.9.9(d)]{GriRei}, applied to $n=k$).
 The map $\mathbf{v}_{k}$ is a $\mathbf{k}$-Hopf algebra homomorphism (by \cite[Exercise 2.9.10(e)]{GriRei}, applied to $n=k$).
 Thus, we have shown that all three maps $\mathbf{f}_{k}$, $S$ and $\mathbf{v}_{k}$ are $\mathbf{k} $-Hopf algebra homomorphisms.
 Hence, their composition $\mathbf{f}_{k}\circ S\circ\mathbf{v}_{k}$ is a $\mathbf{k}$-Hopf algebra homomorphism as well.
 In other words, $U_{k}$ is a $\mathbf{k}$-Hopf algebra homomorphism (since $U_{k}=\mathbf{f}_{k}\circ S\circ\mathbf{v}_{k}$).
 This proves Theorem \ref{thm.Uk.main} \textbf{(a)}.